sbarnes7/PitConn-App/README.md

  - [ ] Need images for dhr accessories (waiting from people)
  - [ ] Get Acquity Q5000 image (waiting from people)
  ## Resolved Issues(1/23/2020)
+ - [x] Roboto font and bootstrap needs to be referenced locally not through web
  - [x] Remove fundamental research and add food or Pharma
  - [x] Add the video to the TAM IV 48 page
  - [x] TAM IV48 video needed (need to make decision on whether or not to add it)